teambit/envs/packages/react-native/README.md

 - Compiles `js` and `jsx` files.
 - In order to see which babel presets and plugins are used, take a look at the [config.md](config.md) file.

+## Common issues

-## Metro has encountered an error while trying to resolve module 'react-native'...
+### Metro has encountered an error while trying to resolve module 'react-native'...

 If you get this error, you need to expend the metro-config blacklist to ignore also `.bit` folder.
 Link to the issue https://github.com/teambit/envs/issues/143